jmfriedt/NISAR_pbr/README.md

 <img src="besac_s1a.png">

-the green tracks match and the red ones do not (beaming in the wrong direction).
+the green tracks match illumination of the receiver site, and the red ones do not (beaming in the wrong direction).

 ## Illumination prediction for NISAR